russell-archer/StoreHelper/Documentation/guide.md

     var body: some Scene {
         WindowGroup {
+            ContentView()
-            ContentView().environmentObject(storeHelper)  // Add storeHelper to the environment }
+            .environmentObject(storeHelper)  // Add storeHelper to the environment .onAppear { storeHelper.start() }  // Call start() to start listening for transactions and get localized product info
+        }
     }
 }